Why should our family choose Dr. Gorkowitz?

 Do I need to wear retainers when I am finished with my orthodontic treatment?

 Yes.
 Retainers are a very important part of your orthodontic correction.
 Please wear your retainers exactly as Dr. Gorkowitz prescribes.
 Clean your retainers once each day with a toothbrush to remove the plaque and eliminate odors.
-Efferdent or Retainer Brite appliance cleaners can be used but do not take the place of brushing.
+Efferdent appliance cleaner can be used but does not take the place of brushing.

 Keep your retainers in the retainer case that we gave you when you aren’t wearing them.
 Pets love to chew on retainers and will destroy them if they are left out in the open.
 Remember, retainers are breakable, so treat them with care.
 If retainers are lost or broken, call us immediately.
 Always bring your retainers to your appointments.
 Keep in mind that retainer replacement is expensive…but with proper care, they will last for years.